lweitkamp/lweitkamp.github.io/content/posts/2023-06-01-packing/packing.md

 +++
 author = "Laurens Weitkamp"
 title = "Packing"
-date = "2023-04-17"
+date = "2023-06-01"
 description = "Efficient Sequence Processing in Transformers" tags = [ "transformers", "training", "optimization", "packing", "padding"]
 +++
 # What is Packing
-When training a transformer model we set the context length (=number of tokens to be parsed) and fix it - every single sequence is either truncated or padded to fit the context length.
+When training a transformer model we set the context length and fix it - every single sequence in a batch is either truncated or padded to fit the context length.
 Truncation is fine, but padding a sequence to fit the context length is a waste of tokens.
 We essentially fill the sequence with a specific token and ignore those tokens during loss calculation.
 You can probably guess why it's a waste of space and why we would like to reduce the amount of padding during training.

 In comes '*packing*'.
 Packing is briefly described in most papers (in fact, most authors cite T5 for it), here are some from the literature:
 | Paper | Quote |